Lives on hold for two years: Hope, fear stuck behind Gaza’s Rafah crossing

 - list 4 of 4Gaza’s Rafah crossing to reopen when final Israeli body is returned

 But for this family, the reopening is not just about freedom of movement.
-It represents both a chance for reunion after a long separation, and an opportunity to secure treatment for their son, whose life, schooling, and normal childhood have all been destroyed by the two-year Israel-Palestine war.
+It represents both a chance for reunion after a long separation, and an opportunity to secure treatment for their son, whose life, schooling, and normal childhood have all been destroyed by the two-year war.

 With the United States pushing a deeply intransigent Israel to progress to phase two of the ceasefire that began on October 10, the reopening of the Rafah crossing was directly tied by the far-right government to the recovery of the remains of the final Israeli captive, and only partially for pedestrian use under strict military supervision.